sarah palin’s pay raise

 The election is over.
 Leave Governor Palin alone.
 There’s no guarantee she’s going to try again, or any guarantee that she will do enough in 4-8 years to become a credible candidate for President.
 Let’s see what happens, and who else may emerge from the Republican chaos of 2008 to become a contender.

-3 Responses to “sarah palin’s pay raise”
+3 thoughts on “sarah palin’s pay raise

-You know this has nothing to do about being smart or being smarter than you.
+1. You know this has nothing to do about being smart or being smarter than you.
 It doesn’t take a genius to figure out that giving herself a pay raise funded by tax payer money has everything to do with fiscal conservatism.
 Whether she takes it or not, her hand-picked committee recommended it to her.

 It wasn’t the RNC who spent $150,000 on a wardrobe and another $30,000 on makeup.
 It was Sarah Palin who spent RNC money.
 She’s very good at spending other people’s money and then running around the country calling herself a conservative.
 I’m not even going to mention all the per diem money she billed the state of Alaska for either.